Fluid Forge

 fluid product-add

-Append a source, exposure, or data-quality check to an existing FLUID contract.
+Append a source, exposure, or data-quality rule to an existing FLUID contract — writing each into its canonical home so the contract still passes fluid validate afterwards.

 Syntax